Shivamshrma12/Echoguard/README.md

 ## 20. Limitations

-- EchoGuard is a hackathon prototype demonstrating deterministic stale-result fencing.
+- EchoGuard is a prototype demonstrating deterministic stale-result fencing.
 It does **not** claim safety certification or guarantee zero accident risk in industrial deployments without hardware watchdog integration.
 - In environments without live microphone permissions or live WebRTC connectivity, acoustic data is labelled as `EVENT RECONSTRUCTION`.
 - Acoustic stop latency measurements reflect runtime buffer invalidation and dispatch; actual transducer cessation depends on local hardware audio buffers.